Showing posts with label Christmas. Show all posts

 I received some nice presents for Christmas, but my favourite gift by far is some spoons or energy!
 I feel like I have won the lottery!
 Now if my broken tail bone would hurry up and heal, I would be rapt!

-You know too how I said we have a lot of kookaburras around?
-Well, yesterday I was washing some dishes and I saw a kookaburra on the fence in front of me.
+You know too how I said we have a lot of kingfishers around?
+Well, yesterday I was washing some dishes and I saw a kingfisher on the fence in front of me.
 I grabbed some offcuts of beef that were on the chopping board from the stew I was preparing and quietly opened the back door.
 I pitched the meat towards it and it came down to eat it, but its mother, who was quicker flew down and carried it off, much to her baby's consternation.

 She flew off with the beef dangling from her beak and her baby followed squawking in protest.
 I am sure she would have been a good mother and shared it with him.
 It made my day.
 I have found God often treats me with little scenes that delight me like that.
 I call them Love Glances.
 Just between Him and I...but I digress..